 Discovering we were so aligned with the social enterprise model, we put the wheels in motion and have been operating as a social enterprise for a while now.
 We have already started to see some of the differences it can make in the form of a donation from the Waitrose & Partners ‘Give a little Love’ campaign.

 Although it’s not a requirement, we have joined the UK National Body for Social Enterprises, which will provide us with knowledge, advice and access to opportunities.
-Look out for our membership badge on our website and other forms of media in the very near future.
+Look out for our membership badge on our website and other forms of media.

 How operating as a social enterprise benefits MOVEability